wing5wong/artisan-whs-static/source/_news/2020-06-19_football-wanganui-city-veterans-set-up-comfortable-win-over-massey-reserves.md

 Not long after, **Latham Berry** fired a great right-side cross kick down onto Bell's foot in front of goal for a simple tap, only for the goal keeper to make the fundamental error of not getting his body down in behind his hands, with the fumble making it 2-1.

-There was no luck, just dogged determination, in City's go-away third goal when both Berry and then Joshua Rod, who had a good first half, fired hard kicks into the Massey keeper's hands, with Graham-Luke charging up to claim the third deflection and send it home.
+There was no luck, just dogged determination, in City's go-away third goal when both **Berry and then Joshua Rod**, who had a good first half, fired hard kicks into the Massey keeper's hands, with Graham-Luke charging up to claim the third deflection and send it home.

 Massey were not pleased with City's fourth score after halftime when Flynn Kester-Hogan gave a great pass to Bell, who was partially fouled while setting up his strike, but buried the right-to-left shot anyway while the referee was blowing the penalty whistle, before opting to award the goal through playing advantage.